TOM JONES: HENRY FIELDING

 Tom Jones

-baby but adopted by Squire Allworthy a compassionate widower.
+Undoubtedly the chief protagonist; the book itself is named after him.
+He is abandoned as a baby but adopted by Squire Allworthy a compassionate widower.
 Tom is a good human being but is inclined to having many affairs with women, though his main love remains Sophia.

 Sophia Western

 She is Squire Western's daughter and a charming beautiful young woman.
 She loves Tom Jones even while he remains a roving, reckless fellow.
 When she is forced by her father to marry Blifil she leaves her house to find Tom Jones.
 But many misunderstandings arise between them, before they are finally united.
-While she is extremely feminine, she also possesses a strong, noble
+While she is extremely feminine, she also possesses a strong, noble spirit.

 Blifil

 He is the antithesis of Tom Jones.
 Blifil is Mrs. Bridget's son and is a convincing, wicked fellow.
 He manipulates to get Tom Jones banished and he wishes to marry Sophia, solely for her estate.
 He is exposed at the end for what he really is.
-But at the beginning of the
+But at the beginning of the novel he fools many into believing that he is an upright, virtuous fellow.

 (Squire Allworthy, Lady Bridget, Partridge, Squire Western, Lady Western, Mrs. Fitzpatrick, Lady Bellaston, Jenny Jones, Mrs. Waters)